reactjs/react.dev/src/content/reference/react-dom/server/renderToString.md

 });
 ```

-This will produce the initial non-interactive HTML output of your React components.
+This will produce the initial non-interactive HTML output of your React Components.
 On the client, you will need to call [`hydrateRoot`](/reference/react-dom/client/hydrateRoot) to *hydrate* that server-generated HTML and make it interactive.

 <Pitfall>